personal-repos-mazen/personal-resume/readme.md

 ]
 ```

 > All fields are optional allowing for section structure variability.
-E.g. Refer to `Highlights of Qualifications` section in [samples/john-doe.pdf](samples/john-doe.pdf).
+E.g. Refer to `Professional Summary` section in [samples/john-doe.pdf](samples/john-doe.pdf).

 [heading.json](./config/heading.json) is kept separate to define the candidate's information separate from the rest of the content.
 Following format is required: